-- Most of the townspeople in Beauty and the Beast bar Belle, Maurice, and the bookseller seem rather unpleasant, and at the climax every last one of them apparently becomes a henchman to Gaston.
+- Beauty and the Beast: The townspeople bar Belle, Maurice, and the bookseller seem rather unpleasant, and at the climax, every last one of them apparently becomes a henchman to Gaston.

 - The Nicelanders in Wreck-It Ralph.
 Even though they're aware they're in a game where Ralph is the assigned antagonist and they couldn't function without him, they still treat him like dirt and try to keep him out of everything, even when he makes a clumsy but sincere attempt to befriend them.

 - Blazing Saddles: Newly assigned Sheriff Bart arrives in Rock Ridge and is met which scorn and racist taunts.
 When Mini-Boss Mongo arrives, they rush to him for help.
 He saves the day and is given a pie by an old lady, who thanks him but tells him to have the good taste not to tell anyone.
 Of course, this is part of the satire of the movie.

 - Done in Cave Dwellers, where the hero Ator promises to help a village fight the local snake cult so they can stop their young people from being claimed as Human Sacrifices... only to be drugged and tied up, since the villagers think that offering the snake cultists Ator will buy them off.
 Naturally it doesn't work.

 - The Dark Knight Rises: Bane's takeover of Gotham works with this trope, and he exposes the truth about Harvey Dent to justify releasing all of the Blackgate inmates.